Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Prospects of Urban Foundation Models

-\subsec{Adapting established foundation models.} For data modalities already with general foundation models, such as LLMs and VFMs, adapting these pre-existing foundation models to the specific context of urban data would be more computation-efficient.
+\subsec{Adapting established foundation models.} For data modalities already with general foundation models, such as LLMs and VFMs, adapting these pre-existing foundation models to the specific context of urban data is typically more computationally efficient and economical than establishing one from scratch.
 The adaptation is usually achieved by: (1)~Prompt methods~\cite{liu2023pre}, including prompt engineering and prompt tuning.
 Prompt engineering typically uses well-designed prompts to harness the power of pre-existing foundation models for the urban environments without changing foundation models' parameters~\cite{ning2024urbankgent,wang2023samrs,auxmoblcast2022}; Prompt tuning adjusts a small set of parameters associated with specially designed input prompts, rather than the entire model~\cite{lester2021power}.
 These prompts act as adaptable guides, helping the model to focus and improve on specific tasks like understanding specific urban contexts or generating thematic responses~\cite{zhang2023promptst,yuan2024unist,zhao2023parallel}.
 Prompt methods effectively harness the large model's pre-trained knowledge base, allowing for efficient and task-specific adaption without extensive retraining; (2)~Model fine-tuning methods: the model's parameters are fine-tuned using a labeled dataset in a supervised manner, where the urban data has annotations that guide the model towards better performance in tasks like street image recognition or geo-text reasoning~\cite{vivanco2024geoclip,lai2023large}.
 Alternatively, it leverages the patterns inherent in the data to construct the self-supervised objectives without needing explicit labels, enhancing the model's understanding of urban context~\cite{li2023geolm,ansari2024chronos}.
 As tuning the entire large foundation model would be computationally expensive and could lead to catastrophic forgetting, current studies prefer to refine the model using parameter-efficient fine-tuning techniques~\cite{hu2021lora}.